 Today acupuncture continues to be safe, applicable and effective in our modern world and increasingly popular as an alternative health therapy in the West.

-Acupuncture and Chinese medicine takes a holistic approach to understanding normal health and disease processes.
+Acupuncture and Chinese medicine utilises thousands of years of observation, taking a holistic approach to understanding normal health and disease processes.
 It focuses as much on the prevention of sickness and preservation of health, as on treatment.

 Frequency of Acupuncture Treatments